- CRIRES (CRyogenic high-resolution InfraRed Echelle Spectrograph) provides a resolving power of up to 100 000 in the spectral range from 1 to 5 μm.

 - KMOS (K-band Multi Object Spectrograph) is a near-infrared spectrograph equipped with 24 positionable integral-field units.

-- NACO is an Adaptive Optics facility producing images as sharp as if taken in space.
+- NACO (NAos-COnica) is an Adaptive Optics facility producing images as sharp as if taken in space.
 It is also equipped with a spectrometer, polarimeter, coronographs, etc.

 - SINFONI (Spectrograph for INtegral Field Observations in the Near Infrared) is a near-infrared (1 - 2.5 μm) integral field spectrograph fed by an adaptive optics module.